-These Keto peanut butter chocolate chip cookies are everything you could ever hope for in a gluten-free cookie recipe!
-Vegan and made with just a few ingredients along with coconut flour and sugar-free chocolate chips, you will absolutely fall in love with these cookies.
+These Keto peanut butter chocolate chip cookies are everything you could ever hope for in a cookie!
+Gluten-free, vegan, and made with just a few ingredients, these cookies are the perfect guilt-free treat!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, at no extra cost to you.